Colorful chairs on a wooden pier and thatched-roof tables in the clear turquoise waters of Caye Caulker, Belize, with people enjoying drinks.

 Having visited Caye Caulker four times and counting, I’ve not only explored all its sandy streets and turquoise waters but also made best friends with a local who has shown me all the hidden gems and insider secrets of the island.

-This travel guide is your one-stop shop for planning a trip to Caye Caulker.
-I’m laying it all out, from the best places to stay and the most delicious eats on the island to the best activities that will make your trip here truly epic.
+I’m laying it all out, from the best Hotels and the most delicious eats on the island to the best activities that will make your trip here truly epic.

 Whether you’re planning on spending all of your time on Caye Caulker (You Should!) or it’s just a stop on your itinerary, this guide’s got you covered.